 G6PD deficiency occurs most often in men.
 It is rare in women.

 The disorder affects about 10% of African-American men in the U.S. It is also common in people from the Mediterranean area, Africa, or Asia.

 The severity of the disorder varies, depending on the group.
 In African-Americans, the problem is mild.
 It mainly affects older red blood cells.
 In whites, the disorder is often more serious.
 In this group, young red blood cells are affected.

 What are the symptoms of hemolytic anemia?

 G6PD can cause hemolytic anemia.
 This is when the red blood cells break down faster than they are made.
 Symptoms of hemolytic anemia include:

 - Pale skin

-- Jaundice, or yellowing of the skin, eyes, and mouth
+- Yellowing of the skin, eyes, and mouth (jaundice)

 - Dark-colored urine

 - Enlarged spleen and liver